SparshKaushik/svelte-cached-store/README.md

 # Contributions and Issues
 If you encounter any issues or bugs with CachedSvelteStores, please feel free to create a GitHub issue in the project repository.
 Additionally, contributions in the form of pull requests are always welcome and appreciated.

+# License
+svelte-cached-store is licensed under the MIT license.
+See the LICENSE file for more information.